chrwittm/FastAI2022/lesson03/lesson03.md

 ## Wrapping-up Lesson 3

 While I could improve the results of my projects, both for Titanic and MNIST, it feels like it would be some way over-optimizing.
 I did not enter the competitions to win, but to learn about gradient descent.
-Having spent the last 8 weeks with my lesson 3-projects (and allowing myself to get somewhat side-tracked), and I feel it is time to move on to the next lesson.
+Having spent the last 8 weeks with my lesson 3-projects (and allowing myself to get somewhat side-tracked), I feel it is time to move on to the next lesson.
 I am looking forward to the next challenging projects!